charif1031/Modern-Ecommerce-Platforms/README.md

 Customers can add selected items to their shopping cart.
 The cart allows them to review and modify their selections before proceeding to checkout.

 - **Checkout Process:**
-Involves entering shipping information Selecting the desired shipping method and order confirmation It also includes payment processing and order verification.
+Entering shipping information Selection of preferred shipping method and confirmation of order It also includes payment processing and order verification.
    - **Shipping Information:** Customers provide shipping details, including the delivery address and preferred shipping method.

        <img src="img/Checkout.1.png" alt="Shipping Detail" width="350" height="235">